 More Environmental Science For Kids

-Discover tons more fun and do-able Earth Day activities for kids, including art and crafts, slime recipes, science experiments and more.
+Discover many fun and doable Earth Day activities for kids, including art and crafts, slime recipes, science experiments, and more.
 Like these ideas…

 Explore the impact of stormwater runoff pollution for Earth Day.